OsterfeldTom/TUM_Anthropic_Hackathon/README.md

 10. Risk vs. Return

+#### Max Planck Research Database - Logic Mill API

-Criteria 1, the novelty assessment is based on an empirical evauluation by accessing the Max Planck research database through the Logic Mill API.
-We measure the semantic similarity between a new idea and the global body of patents and research.
-A good score indicates few close matches (high novelty), while a low score reflects strong overlap with existing work.
+For the novelty assessment (criteria 1), Analysa accesses the Max Planck research database through the Logic Mill API to measure the semantic similarity between a submitted research abstract and the global body of patents and publications.
+Based on these similarity results, we count the number of documents—both patents and publications—that exceed a defined similarity threshold.
+To reflect real-world innovation dynamics, we weight patent counts more heavily than publication counts (4:1), since the existence of similar patents often indicates reduced economic potential for startups emerging from the research idea.
+A high score indicates few close matches (high novelty), while a low score reflects strong overlap with existing work.

-The assessment of the criteria 2 - 10 is done by a claude agents.
+The evaluation of criteria 2–10 is performed by an advanced Claude-based AI agents, leveraging contextual reasoning and domain-specific knowledge to ensure accurate and consistent assessments.

+## Demo

+ video

 ## Tech Stack

 - ### Workflow Management - n8n